ooliver1/eludris/plan.md

 This markdown file is dedicated to explaining and organizing how the features and components of Eludris will work.

-If a line starts with [STB] (Subject To Change) it hasn't been fully decided on and can be altered or straight up deleted at any given point.
+If a line starts with [STC] (Subject To Change) it hasn't been fully decided on and can be altered or straight up deleted at any given point.

 This file is changed every while with new changes and additions appearing.